Kate Gradwell Art

 2022 'Not Forgotten', A painting portraying the 2019/20 bushfires at Lake Conjola was acquired by the Honourable Hugh McDermott, MP and will hang in his official office

-2020-21 Portraits of the Chancellor and Vice-Chancellor of UTS as part of the University of Technology Collection
+2020-21 Portraits of the Chancellor and Vice-Chancellor of UTS as part of the permanent exhibted collection of University of Technology Sydney

-2019 Archibald finalist painting of Professor Michael McDaniel, currently on load to University of Technology Sydney
+2019 Archibald finalist painting of Professor Michael McDaniel, aquired by and part of the permanent exhibited collection of UTS

 2018 Commission from University of Sydney to paint a portrait of Associate Professor Ruth Gall – now hanging in main lecture theatre in the School of Chemistry